-The culmination of a multi-million Euro investment in technology and a long-standing intellectual collaboration with some of Italy's leading scientific institutions, MP Filtri's new state-of-the-art Research and Development Facility has been established as a hub of technical excellence and innovation.
+The culmination of a multi-million Euro investment in technology and a long-standing intellectual collaboration with some of Italy's leading scientific institutions, MP Filtri's new state-of-the-art Research and Development Centre has been established as a centre of technical excellence and innovation.

-Based in Pessano con Bornago, Milan, the $1.200~\text{m}^2$ / $12.917~\text{ft}^2$ scientific research facility places a sharp focus on practical industrial applications.
-It has been created to spearhead the development of an innovative range of market-leading products; enhance the quality and reliability of the existing portfolio, and support the creation of customer-driven prototype designs.
+Based in Pessano con Bornago, Milan, the 1,100 square-metre scientific research facility places a sharp focus on practical industrial applications.
+It has been created to spearhead the development of an innovative range of market-leading products; enhance the quality and reliability of the existing portfolio, and support the creation of bespoke customer-driven prototype designs.